Easy and quick construction, as well as high load bearing capacity, make filler beam decks an efficient solution for road and railway bridges.

 - when replacing decks in existing structures: the shallow slab thickness facilitates adaptation to the geometrical constraints

 The span covered by filler beam decks ranges:

-- up to 40 meters for road bridges (up to 50m for multiple span bridges)
+- up to 40 metres for road bridges (up to 50m for multiple span bridges)

-- up to 30 meters for railway bridges (up to 35m for multiple span bridges)
+- up to 30 metres for railway bridges (up to 35m for multiple span bridges)

 ArcelorMittal’s product range for filler beam bridges:

-- rolled I & H-beams for longitudinal reinforcement of the slab, commonly in steel grades S 235, S 275 and S 355, high strength grades S 420 and S 460, provide cost advantages for long spans (including beam finishing: cutting, hole drilling, cambering, welding, corrosion protection)
+- rolled I beams for longitudinal reinforcement of the slab, commonly in steel grades S 235, S 275, and S 355 and high strength grades S 420 and S 460 provide cost advantages for long spans (including beam finishing: cutting, hole drilling, cambering, welding, and corrosion protection)